 Experience Red Wine Excellence

 There is no substitute for experience when it comes to pairing wine.
 Everyone has their own set of personal preferences and aversions in wine and food – just as with everything else.
-The only way to find out the best wine pairing for you is to try a few different things and see what really clicks.
+The only way to find out the best wine pairing for you is to try a few different things and see what really clicks, including exploring our red blend wines.
 Check out our wine tasting tips to ensure your experimenting goes smoothly.
-Use Bonterra’s organically farmed red wine portfolio to guide your experiments, and don’t be afraid to try something crazy.
+Use Bonterra’s organically farmed red wines to guide your experiments, and don’t be afraid to try something crazy.
 With Bonterra Vineyard, you are sure to find the perfect wine online.
 Bon appétit and happy pairing!